raspberrypilearning/octapi-public-key-cryptography/en/step_3.md

 - Bob then also works out the shared secret number using his private key: `4**3 % 23 = 18`

-- Both Alice and Bob have calculated a shared *secret number*, that they have worked out using the number that they were sent, and their own private keys.
+- Both Alice and Bob have calculated a shared **secret number**, which they have worked out using the number that they were sent, and their own private keys.

 - Alice and Bob have the shared secret `18`, and even though Eve knew the public keys, she can not work out this shared secret.